 As mentioned in other articles, HIPAA has teeth.
 Hefty fines can be leveraged against an unsuspecting organization, potentially without their knowledge, if the breach occurs far down the chain.
 It is important that not only do you choose business associates carefully but that it is impressed upon these associates that the same diligence is required of them.

 The covered entity carries the burden of the entire chain of custody when it comes to protected health information (PHI) or electronic protected health information (ePHI).
 If a breach occurs, or data is lost, the penalties are shared from the source of the problem all the way up the chain.
 The covered entity is not only responsible for the data itself but for any organization brought into contact with personal and protected health information during the course of daily operations.
-HIPAA Compliance requires the covered entity to ensure that data integrity is assured, that there are physical safeguards to protect any hard copy data and that all efforts are made to secure protected health information.
+HIPAA Compliance requires the covered entity to ensure that data integrity is assured, that there are physical safeguards to protect any hard copy data, and that all efforts are made to secure protected health information.

 It is important to be aware that HIPAA rules are often not enforced outside of US borders, and that even if a business associate agreement is signed, should an offshore business associate disclose protected health information, legal actions would likely be limited to any business associates or covered entities further up the chain of custody, within the US.
-In other words, the offshore entity would not be held responsible, and therefore might be less invested in the safety, proper management, and security of protected health information.
+In other words, the offshore entity would not be held responsible and therefore might be less invested in the safety, proper management, and security of protected health information.
 It also means that the brunt of any fines and criminal penalties would be felt by the covered entity and business associates further up the chain, and still within US jurisdiction.

-Flatirons Development hires only top-tier talent and stands ready to deliver innovative, intuitive, and powerful applications according to your specifications and requirements, including HIPAA compliance.
+Flatirons hires only top-tier talent and stand ready to deliver innovative, intuitive, and powerful applications according to your specifications and requirements, including HIPAA compliance.
 We build your applications from scratch in-house, and also offer outsourcing services, filling individual gaps within your team or entire teams operating under your organization’s processes and oversight.

 We are always looking for new talent and to expand our pool of available resources.
 Currently, we are looking for experienced front-end developers who are interested in learning more about our company and what we do.
 If you are interested in challenging development projects, developing new features for proprietary projects, and maintaining and improving current code, we’d love to hear from you.